DempseyBlum/tinnitus/src/pages/about/index.md

         successfully manage their tinnitus to the point where the tinnitus is no longer a problem for them, and they can continue to lead full and productive lives.
-      heading: 'How Common is Tinnitus? '
+      topicHeading: 'How Common is Tinnitus? '
 ---